m3mentomor1/m3mentomor1/README.md

 I'm an undergraduate student currently pursuing a Bachelor of Science (BS) degree in **Computer Engineering (CpE) with Specialization in Intelligent Systems** at the Technological Institute of the Philippines (T.I.P.), Quezon City.

 🚀 I'm also an aspiring multidisciplinary **Software Engineer** with a strong passion for gaining & developing skills in:
-- **UI/UX Design, Front-end & Back-end Development** with specialization in
+- **UI Design, Front-end & Back-end Development** with specialization in
   - Mobile
   - Web
 - **AI/ML Development** specializing in (Machine Perception)